 A material's response to ozone mimics its behaviour when exposed to ionising radiation so results of this test can optionally be used as an aid to selecting gloves.

-Antistatic gloves are intended to dissipate electrostatic build-up to avoid electrostatic discharges and this standard specifies the design requirements and test methods to assess them.
+Gloves with antistatic properties are intended to dissipate electrostatic build-up to avoid electrostatic discharges and so to minimize explosion risks.
+This standard specifies the design requirements and test methods to assess them.
 Surface resistivity along the surface of the gloves' material measures the degree that charge builds-up.

 EN 1186:2002 - Contact with Food Test Method